psychopunch/graph-demo/README.md

 ### Execution
 With Gradle successfully set up, the application can be executed using the following command:

-    gradle run -Dgraph.file=graph.txt -q
+    gradle run -Dgraph.file=graph.dat -q

-where `graph.txt` is the input file that describes the Graph.
+where `graph.dat` is the input file that describes the Graph.
 The `-q` option hides the build information texts displayed normally by Gradle.
+This project contains a sample graph file named `graph.dat` in root directory.